vishnu350/rs-mainspring-winder/README.md

 Please head to the wiki for step by step instructions: [Customizing & Generating the RS winder](https://github.com/vishnu350/rs-mainspring-winder/wiki/Customizing-&-Generating-the-RS-winder)

-To generate the STL files for the various different sizes of all the RS winder parts, jsut clone this repo and execute the Python FreeCAD script using the following command:<br />
+To generate the STL files for the various different sizes of all the RS winder parts, just clone this repo and execute the Python FreeCAD script using the following command:<br />
 `freecadcmd generate_stl.py`

 # Warnings and Tips
 - As stated before, everything provided here comes with **ABSOLUTELY ZERO WARRANTY**.
 Only use this on your beloved grandfather's vintage Rolex if you are confident in doing so.
 - Take your time to properly **fashion the stapler pin to the right size**.
 If it is not correct, it will easily get unhooked while winding or may even cause the winding base arbour to break.
 - When initially placing the housing barrel on the winder base with the latched mainspring, **do not forcefully ram the mainspring into position**.
-Watch the [Youtube video](https://youtu.be/OAfQTk89P3s) for an elegant way to do this.
+Watch the [YouTube video](https://youtu.be/OAfQTk89P3s) for an elegant way to do this.
 - Be very careful with the winder base part!
 Although it may appear sturdy, **dropping it will most likely break the arbour**.
 Consider using the winder base hole version with dowel pins instead.
 - Double check if the plunger base is **level, round and flat**.
-If it isnt, work it down with a metal file or sandpaper.
+If it is not, then work it down with a metal file or sandpaper.
 - Make sure to **apply downward force** while plunging the mainspring back in, otherwise it may fail to pop back into the barrel.
 - It is good to **lubricate** the housing barrel walls and mainspring before winding it in.
 This reduces winding stress and also makes it easier to plunge later on.
 - When unwinding, be gentle so as to not scratch the mainspring with the anchor.